- Expertly Crafted

 Essaouira & The Coast, Morocco

-Winding cobbled passaged hide little art galleries, traditional jewelers, and artisan stores where crafts are made from the thuya tree.
-Whitewashed buildings are adorned with blue shutters, boat-builders go about there time-honored trade and there’s a total absence of cars and pollution.
+Winding cobbled passaged hide little art galleries, traditional jewellers, and artisan stores where crafts are made from the thuya tree.
+Whitewashed buildings are adorned with blue shutters, boat-builders go about their time-honored trade and there’s a total absence of cars and pollution.

 Spicy aromas fill the air, while the sound of drums and gnaoua music is never far away.
 Wandering the ancient ramparts and battlements is a must, but there’s a modern side too with a good choice of upmarket French restaurants and luxurious spa boutiques.